lse-ds105/ds105a-project-music-metrics/docs/index.md

 # Finally...
 Some reflections

 ### We have quite a bit of weaknesses in this project...
+* 🔴 We relied on Wikipedia to provide a song's genre.
+However, there is a significant lack of such information on Wikipedia, which can fundamentally affect our data's reliability.
+Our intention was to utilise our W7 Summative skills but in reality it may not be a wise choice.
+* 🟡 Web scraping is not the proper and ideal way to get Genius lyrics.
+We have to admit that even Genius itself do not advocate web scraping, and for data volume that is high (2000+) we are unsure if our scraper will work.
+We could have used other methods such as API instead, but it is much harder.
+* 🟢 While we are able to obtain a wide variety of data, we failed to understand the intrinsic reliability of them.
+For example, spotify gives a popularity score of a song.
+But what defines popularity?
+What metrics/regression model does spotify use to determine a song's popularity?
+We do not know.
+* 🟣 When analysing a song's sentiment, it can be very tricky.
+While nltk is a widely popular package being used, we do not know the fundamentals of how the package determines a string's sentiment.
+We assumed that the package is highly accurate and reflects a song's true sentiments, which is likely not the case.
+* 🔵 When plotting certain graphs, we made an assumption that there are sufficient datapoints, which may not be the case.
+For example, especially at the tail-end of certain plots (such as popularity), the sample size becomes very small (estimated less than 50), which affects the reliability of our data.

 ### Moving forward...
 * First of all, this project may have come to an end for DS105, but it is not the end for us.